J-Filip/react_fm/readme.md

-# react_fm
+# About the project
+- ❌ ~~create-react-app~~

-- we basically recreated the create-react-app tool from scracth
+- ✅ Vite - basically recreated the create-react-app tool from scracth
   - useful for knowing there is no real magic going on with our tools.

-## the project

 - we built controlled form - we're using hooks to control each part of the form. (not the best practice in this case)
 - GOOD FOR: dynamic validation, reacting to a user typing...
 - usually we would use uncontrolled form and just get the data from the form after submit event.

-## comments:

-- .prettierrc - we use prettier only if project has prettier config so we dont format code we shouldn't!
-- npm lint - --quiet flag because otherwise we get a lot of info.
-- what does jsx do?
-It's just translating our HTML tags into React.createElement calls.
-Nothing else.
+# Learned about:

 ## Hooks 🎣